bweatherson/demons/latest-export.md

 Demon is really good at their job.
 They are not a time traveller; they are making a prediction that is not causally influenced by what the Chooser actually does.
 But they are really good.
 I'll assume that they are arbitrarily good, and come back to just what I mean by that in section \@ref(aboutademon).

 I'll write 1 and 2 for the two choices, and P1 and P2 for the predictions.
 In general, where there is a demon who makes these kinds of predictions, I'll write 'PX' to mean the state of choice X being predicted.
-So here is the decision problem.
+Table \@ref(tab:general-newcomb) sets out the problem.

 ```{r, general-newcomb, cache=TRUE}
 general_newcomb <- tribble(